Fi3/kteach-r/README.md

 * 3 modalities editing, browse, performance, build

 ## Examples
-kteach-r is composed by a [core](kteach-core/Cargo.toml) and [2 GUIs](##GUI).
+kteach-r is composed by a [core](kteach-core/Cargo.toml) and [2 GUIs](#GUI).
 Example of how to use the core API without all the overhead of the graphical interfaces are in [examples](kteach-core/examples)
-**parsing mp3 in debug mode is pretty slow, better to use --release**
+**parsing mp3 in debug mode is pretty slow, better to use** `cargo run --release`

 ## Non goal

-It mostly an experiment so for now every direction is a good one.
+kteach-r is mostly an experiment so for now every direction is a good one.

 ## Architecture
 ```